Jiuzhang (quantum computer)

 Jiuzhang (九章) is the first photonic quantum computer to claim quantum supremacy.
-Previously quantum supremacy has been achieved only once in 2019 by Google’s Sycamore, however Google's computer was based on superconducting materials, and not photons.
+Previously quantum supremacy has been achieved only once, in 2019, by Google's Sycamore; however, Google's computer was based on superconducting materials, and not photons.

 Jiuzhang was developed by a team from University of Science and Technology of China (USTC) led by Pan Jianwei and Lu Chaoyang.
-The computer is named after Jiuzhang suanshu, an ancient Chinese mathematical classic.
+The computer is named after Jiuzhang suanshu, an ancient Chinese mathematical classic book.

-On 3 December 2020, USTC announced in Science that Jiuzhang successfully performed Gaussian boson sampling in 200 seconds, with a maximum of 76 detected photons.
+On 3 December 2020, USTC announced in Science that Jiuzhang successfully performed Gaussian boson sampling in 200 seconds (3 minutes 20 seconds), with a maximum of 76 detected photons.
 The USTC group estimated that it would take 2.5 billion years for the Sunway TaihuLight supercomputer to perform the same calculation.
-In addition to a quantum computational advantage, Jiuzhang has a Hilbert space 10 billion times larger than Google's superconductor-based Sycamore processor, and as such, is harder to simulate classically.

 Experimental setup

-The setup involves a Verdi-pumped Mira 900 Ti:sapphire laser which is split into 13 paths of equal intensity and then shined on 25 PPKTP crystals to produce 25 two-mode squeezed states.
+The setup involves a Verdi-pumped Mira 900 Ti:sapphire laser which is split into 13 paths of equal intensity and then shone on 25 PPKTP crystals to produce 25 two-mode squeezed states.
 Through a hybrid encoding this is equivalent to 50 single-mode squeezed states.
-The purity is increased from 98% to 99% by 12nm filtering.
+The purity is increased from 98% to 99% by 12 nm filtering.
 The 50 single-mode squeezed states are sent into a 100-mode interferometer and sampled by 100 single-photon detectors with an efficiency of 81%.